 Gil Toss (Su)

 At 1st level, a gambler places his material fortunes on the line to make an attack.
 A gambler may spontaneously spend 10 gil per gambler level, and make a ranged touch attack against any opponent within 30 feet.
 Money used in gil toss is lost, vanishing after use.
 He deals 1d6 points of physical damage (piercing, slashing, or bludgeoning, his choice) that increases by 1d6 per four gambler levels after 1st.

 As part of this ability, he may also roll 1d4 to increase the risk.
-Rolling less than half the total of the die (1 or 2 on a d4, for example) reduces your damage by –
+Rolling less than half the total of the die (1 or 2 on a d4, for example) reduces his damage by –